ea-czech-republic/eagxprague.org/english.md

 <i>Radim Lacina</i>, a recipient of the prestigious Bakala stipend, will
 present an introductory talk in Czech with a description of effective altruism and of the basic philosophical assumptions and arguments for it.
-Since high school, Radim has been engaged in effective charity, and co-founded the Czech Association for Effective Altruism in 2016.
-He is currently studying philosophy and linguistics at Hugh's College at the University of Oxford.
+Radim studies Philosophy and Linguistics at St Hugh's College at the University of Oxford.
+Radim has been engaged in the Effective Altruism movement since high school and co-founded the Czech Association for Effective Altruism.
 </p>
 </div>
 </div>